-The U.S. Energy Information Administration (EIA), the statistical and analytical agency within the U.S. Department of Energy (DOE), prepared this report.
-By law, our data, analyses, and forecasts are independent of approval by any other officer or employee of the U.S. Government.
-The views in this report do not represent those of DOE or any other federal agencies.
+The U.S. Energy Information Administration (EIA), the statistical and ar U.S. Department of Energy (DOE), prepared this report.
+By law, our da independent of approval by any other officer or employee of the U.S. report do not represent those of DOE or any other federal agencies. ta, analyses, and forecasts are